tsahara/r7rs/content/procs.md

 or in which \tupe{exact} numbers are always \tupe{integer}, are still quite useful.

-\vest Implementations may also support only a limited range of numbers of any type, subject to the requirements of this section.
+Implementations may also support only a limited range of numbers of any type, subject to the requirements of this section.
 The supported range for \tupe{exact} numbers of any type may be different from the supported range for \tupe{inexact} numbers of that type.
 For example,